 First things first

 This is actually something that annoys me quite a lot, when using a cloud provider for your servers it can be confusing to find out that you are using a double “firewall”.
 For example, in AWS we use the concept of security groups where you’ll define the ports which are open and for whom.
 When using Laravel Forge the server will also have UFW installed.
-These two different will have different ports open; on UFW only port 22, 80 and 443 will be opened, which is correct.
-On the AWS Security Group it will look like:
+These two different will have different ports open; on UFW only ports 22, 80, and 443 will be opened, which is correct.
+On the AWS Security Group it will look like this: